Expert calls for sex education to become much more graphic

 And among other things, experts claim that this has lead to vast changes in the sexual practices of youngsters – with the easy access to internet pornography being listed as partly behind the rise.

-A new study, published in the Journal of Adolescent Health, has now warned that to keep up with these trends – and to keep young people safe, sex education policies need a major update to reflect the sex practices that 16-24-year-olds are now participating in.
+A study, published in the Journal of Adolescent Health, has now warned that to keep up with these trends – and to keep young people safe, sex education policies need a major update to reflect the sex practices that 16-24-year-olds are now participating in.

 Researchers at the London School of Hygiene and Tropical Medicine (LSHTM) and University College London have been monitoring the changing sexual practices of youngsters since 1990.
 This is what Dr Ruth Lewis, who conducted the work while at the LSHTM had to say: